MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 **Prerequisites**:

 Defender for Identity needs Windows Event 4662 to be enabled and collected to monitor for this attack.
-For information on how to configure and collect this event, see [Configure Windows Event collection](deploy/configure-windows-event-collection.md), and follow the instructions for [Enable auditing on an Exchange object](deploy/configure-windows-event-collection.md#enable-auditing-on-an-exchange-object).
+For information on how to configure and collect this event, see [Configure Windows Event collection](deploy/configure-windows-event-collection.md), and follow the instructions for [Enable auditing on an Exchange object](deploy/configure-windows-event-collection.md#enable-auditing-on-an-exchange-object). <!--remove this one if we're removing 4662-->

 **Learning period**: